 If you need to use a computer on campus, we have a tool that can help you find an available machine or use the PC Availability tile in Beacon our Digital Coach app.

 See how many PCs we have at each location, and which specific areas have computers available to use.
 Please note that these numbers are currently reduced due to COVID 19 social distancing guidance.

-You can borrow a laptop from our self-service LapSafe cabinets, these are situated next to the Student Hub in the Science Centre and also in Ashley2.
+You can borrow a laptop from our self-service LapSafe cabinets, these are situated in the Science Centre and also in Ashley2 (coming soon to Blackheath Lane).
 The LapSafe devices are all full Windows 10 laptops, with the usual Microsoft Office applications like Word and Excel as well as a number of web browsers, and can be borrowed for up to 48 hours.

 They are perfect to borrow at the start of your day and keep with you around our campus.
 Take notes in lectures, browse the web for help during tutorials, do group work with your friends in the coffee shop - or even just check out the latest memes while taking a break.

 You won't get a power supply or any kind of charger, so we wouldn't recommend taking them home, but as long as you have them back within 48 hours you can take them wherever you like.

 You can find the LapSafe cabinets in the Science Centre and Ashley 2 (Coming soon to Blackheath Lane)

 That's all there is to it.
 You might want to check that you can log in to the device OK; if you have any questions click on the DigiChat widget on our homepage to chat to a member of staff.